christianwgd/django-bootstrap5-dark-mode-switch/README.md

 you can select light mode, dark mode and an auto mode that automatically adapts your theme to the theme selected with your browser or operating system.

+The dark mode switch is fully compatible with the django admin dark mode.
+So if you select dark mode in your django admin it will also be enabled with your frontend templates and vice versa.

 ## Installing

 `django-bootstrap5-dark-mode-switch` can be found on pypi.
 Run